vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 requires at least one pool to operate.

-Pools are independent entities carrying their own configuration and data, such as users, groups, containers, templates, log files and other configuration files.
+Pools are independent entities carrying their own configuration and data, such as users, groups, containers, images, log files and other configuration files.
 Pools can be imported and exported at runtime, taking all associated entities with them.